SimoNonnis/react-kron/README.md

 # react-kron
-A react wep app that gets a list of users along with their posts and related comments
+A react web app that gets a list of users along with their posts and related comments